TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/26 - Ezekiel/Ezekiel 48/Ezekiel 48.26.md

 ---

-And by the border of Issachar, from the east side unto the west side, Zebulun, one [portion] .
+By the border of Issachar, from the east side to the west side, Zebulun, one [portion].